 Inefficient Picking Routes

-Processes that rely on the picker's best guess regarding how to navigate the warehouse result in multiple routes for picking an order.
-This means that the picker drives aimlessly from one location to another, picking items for an order without any attention to the shortest route through the warehouse.
+Processes that rely on the selector’s best guess regarding navigating the warehouse result in multiple routes for picking an order.
+This means that the selector drives aimlessly from one location to another, gathering items for an order without any attention to the shortest route through the warehouse.
 This wastes both labor and machine time.

-Manual or paper-based picking processes are horribly inefficient because most do provide an audit trail of who picked the order, the time when it was picked, or the order in which it was picked.
-Paper or manual processes are also fraught with errors in inventory management, as it is easy to overlook or record incorrect quantities of items picked.
+Manual or paper-based picking processes are inefficient because most do provide an audit trail of who picked the order, when it was gathered, or the order in which it was selected.
+Paper or manual processes are also fraught with inventory management errors, as it is easy to overlook or record incorrect quantities of items picked.

 If an order cannot be picked in its entirety for any reason, there must be a contingency for partially-picked orders.
-Without contingency for picked orders, orders can be lost, shipped prematurely, or picked more than once, rather than picking up where the first attempt left off.
+Without contingency for selected orders, orders can be lost, shipped prematurely, or picked more than once, rather than picking up the first attempt left off.

 Smaller warehouses may rely on picker experience when fulfilling orders.
 As your business grows, this becomes an obstacle to efficiency because workers may not remember where everything is located.
-Without a warehouse map, temporary or contract workers do not know where to go to pick orders and spend inordinate amounts of time just trying to locate pieces for the order.
+Without a warehouse map, temporary or contract workers do not know where to pick orders and spend inordinate amounts of time just trying to find pieces for the order.